-Overcoming sales objections is key to growing your business.
+Knowing how to overcome sales objections is key to making sales and growing your business.
 But before you can overcome them, you need to understand them.

-Most skepticism falls into one of two categories.
-Either there’s a lack of understanding between you and the prospects, or they don’t see how your service will solve their problem.
+Most prospect’s skepticism falls into one of two categories.
+Either there’s a lack of understanding between you and the prospect, or they don’t see how your service will solve their problem.

 If we understand what’s underlying their objections, we can respond with points that will make the sale – or, at least, gain insight into adjusting our sales process, if necessary.
 And that is huge: We get better sales conversations in real time, and we learn how to deal with similar objections in the future.

 And what makes solving that even trickier is that oftentimes how they state the objection isn’t exactly what they mean.
 It’s not always intentional on their part, either.
 Maybe it’s not clear to them yet, or maybe they just aren’t comfortable enough to tell you directly.
 Either way, you’ve got to figure that out in order to effectively address it.

 Here are a few examples of decoding the objections.

 - Price.
 “It’s too expensive” or “I can’t afford it” are the most common pushbacks.
 What they really mean: They’re not sure your service is worth the price or that they’ll get a return on their investment.

 - Thinking.
 “I need to think about it.”
 What they really mean: This could be true, a genuine part of their buying process.
 But it could also be a smokescreen to get out of the conversation because they don’t see the value.